AF-1/lms-dynamicplaylists/README.md

 <br><br>

 ## Dynamic playlists: stand-alone and context menu
-By default all dynamic playlists that *don't* include the *context menulisttype* parameter will show up in the **Home > Dynamic Playlists** menu.
+By default all dynamic playlists that *don't* include the `-- PlaylistMenuListType:contextmenu` parameter will show up in the **Home > Dynamic Playlists** menu.
 Here you won't find any dynamic playlists that can be called from an item's context menu.<br>

 **Context menus** (= *More* menu in webUI or *click/touch-hold* on jivelite players) will only show dynamic playlists for context menus.
 So there may be some overlap but this separation greatly helps reduce clutter.
 <br><br>

 ## Custom dynamic playlists

-One important new feature is the ability to use your own custom dynamic playlists definitions directly in DPLv3 - without any other intermediary plugin.
+One important new feature is the ability to use your own custom dynamic playlist definitions directly in DPLv3 - without any other intermediary plugin.
 This will give you a great deal of freedom in creating dynamic playlists tailored to your specific needs.<br> For more information on how to create your own custom dynamic playlists and use them directly in DPL please read the [FAQ](https://github.com/AF-1/lms-dynamicplaylists#faq).
 <br><br><br>